S-JingTao/homepage_sjt/_pages/about.md

 National University of Singapore (NUS), working with
 [Prof. Mike Shou Zheng](https://sites.google.com/view/showlab).
- Prior to this, I spent a wonderful year as a Research Fellow at Robotics Research Lab (NUS), working with Prof. Sam Ge Shuzhi.
+ Prior to this, I spent a wonderful year as a Research Fellow at Social Robotics Lab (NUS), working with Prof. Sam Ge Shuzhi (IEEE Fellow).

 I received my Ph.D. degree from
 Hunan University in 2024, where I was affiliated with the National Engineering Research Centre for Robot Visual Perception and Control [(机器人视觉感知与控制技术国家工程研究中心)](https://robot.hnu.edu.cn/index.htm), under the supervision of
-[Prof. Yaonan Wang](https://robotics.hnu.edu.cn/info/1176/3098.htm).
+[Prof. Yaonan Wang (王耀南)](https://robotics.hnu.edu.cn/info/1176/3098.htm).
 I also received my bachelor's and master's degrees from Hunan University.

 My current research interests include **robotics**, **physical AI**,